 I also hate sitting still and have a complete abhorrence of “downtime” (my idea of a holiday is to get on a plane and work somewhere else for a while) so not spelled out in my resume are literally scores and scores (possibly hundreds, I really have lost count) of little projects in the world of arts and entertainment that have kept me busy over the years.

-And I did go back to Academia – twice actually.
-And eventually I finished something and got to go up on the stage with the silly hat and gown to collect the big rolled up bit of paper.
+And I did go back to academia – twice actually.
+And eventually I finished something and got to go up on the stage with the silly hat and gown to collect the giant rolled up bit of paper.

-So that’s my back story – if you want to know anything else, you’ll need to buy me a coffee (a strong latte, thanks for asking) and I’ll be happy to answer any questions you may have.
+So that’s my back story – if you want to know anything else, the easiest way is to buy me a coffee (a strong latte, thanks for asking) and I’ll be happy to answer any questions you may have.